Germany : Safety by CityGermany - safety as a country

 - Currency - The official currency in Germany is the Euro.
-Germany is usually seen as cheaper than other countries in Europe, and Frankfurt is a great place for shopping.
+Germany is usually seen as cheaper than in other countries in Europe, and Frankfurt is a great place for shopping.

 - Weather - Germany is considered as one of the cold countries in Europe, so the best time for Frankfurt is the period from late spring to early autumn.
-The summers are usually very sunny and warm, and on some days temperature can reach even 35° C. The winters are cold, but the snow is rare in Frankfurt itself.
+The summers are usually very sunny and warm, and on some days the temperature can reach even 35° C. The winters are cold, but the snow is rare in Frankfurt itself.

 - Airports - Frankfurt is proud of one of the busiest airports in Europe and that is Frankfurt Airport.
-Some other international airports which may be used as an alternative when coming to Germany are in Berlin, Munich, Dusseldorf, Hamburg and Stuttgart.
+Some other international airports which may be used as an alternative when coming to Germany are in Berlin, Munich, Dusseldorf, Hamburg, and Stuttgart.

-- Travel Insurance - If you want to feel protected and trouble free when it comes to unpredicted accidents, travel insurance is a must.
+- Travel Insurance - If you want to feel protected and trouble-free when it comes to unpredicted accidents, travel insurance is a must.
 Make sure that it covers both medical problems and the loss of personal belongings.